"The Surprising Instability of Competitive Authoritarianism" (Journal of Democracy, Oct. 2018)

 Scholars generally assume that authoritarian regimes will not curb corruption because autocrats benefit from it politically, use anti-corruption campaigns as excuses to purge rivals, and reject democratic institutions widely thought to reduce corruption, such as judicial independence and the rule of law.
 However, I argue that authoritarian anti-corruption success is more common than is widely acknowledged.
 Using a novel scoring system for anti-corruption efforts, I find that there have been at least nine authoritarian success cases in recent decades.
 Despite the association between democracy and corruption control, these successes have been by fully authoritarian regimes, rather than hybrid regimes, and employed a decidedly authoritarian approach, rather than the conventional approach emphasizing democratic institutions.
 This authoritarian approach to corruption control commonly includes four methods: power centralization, institutional disruption, top-down control and enforcement, and regime propaganda.
 This essay illustrates these points with a “least-likely” case study of Chinese president Xi Jinping’s controversial anti-corruption campaign.
 At the theoretical level, this essay suggests that authoritarian regimes succeed in overcoming challenges—corruption being an especially hard challenge—through their own particular institutional strengths, rather than by mimicking democracies.
 This points to the need to reconsider certain influential views in the study of authoritarianism.

-“The Politics of Corruption and Anti-Corruption in North Korea: From Kim Il Sung to Kim Jong Un”
+“The Politics of Corruption and Anti-Corruption in North Korea: From Kim Il Sung to Kim Jong Un” (under review)

 This article examines the North Korean government’s anti-corruption efforts from the 1950s through today.
 It uses archival evidence to show that Kim Il Sung was deeply concerned with the problem of government corruption and launched anti-corruption campaigns during the Korean War and afterwards to assist economic development.
 However, economic and political crises in the 1990s led to an explosion of corruption, which the regime came to accept and rely on as a means of ensuring its political survival.
 Today, Kim Jong Un’s anti-corruption is mostly empty gestures, and the government is seen as one of the most, if not the most, corrupt in the world.
 This article challenges theories that suggest that authoritarian regimes uniformly benefit from corruption.
 It does this by explaining the difference between Kim Il Sung’s development-oriented administration, which saw corruption as a weakness, and Kim Jong Un’s survival-oriented administration, which depends on corruption politically and economically.